Reichskommissariat Ukraine

+The Reichskommissariat Ukraine (RKU; lit.
+'Reich Commissariat of Ukraine') was an administrative entity of the Reich Ministry for the Occupied Eastern Territories of Nazi Germany from 1941 to 1944.
+It served as the German civilian occupation regime in the Ukrainian SSR and parts of the Byelorussian SSR, Russian SFSR, and eastern Poland during the Eastern Front of World War II.

+Reichskommissariat Ukraine was established after the early success of the Wehrmacht's Operation Barbarossa for territory under the military administration of Army Group South Rear Area.
+The German civil administration was based in Rovno (Rivne) with Erich Koch serving as the only Reichskommissar during its existence.

+Reichskommissariat Ukraine was part of the Generalplan Ost which included the expulsion, enslavement, and genocide of the native Ukrainian population, the genocide of the land’s Jewish population, the settlement of Germanic peoples, and the Germanization of the rest.
+The SS and their Einsatzgruppen, with active participation of the Order Police battalions and Ukrainian collaborators.

-Before the German invasion, Ukraine was a constituent republic of the Soviet Union, inhabited by Ukrainians, Russians, Jewish, Belarusian, Romanian, Polish and Roma/Gypsy minorities.
-It was a key subject of Nazi planning for the post-war expansion of the German state.
-The Nazi extermination policy in Ukraine, with the help of local Ukrainian collaborators, ended the lives of millions of civilians in The Holocaust and other Nazi mass killings: it is estimated 900,000 to 1.6 million Jews and 3 to 4 million non-Jewish Ukrainians were killed during the occupation; other sources estimate that 5.2 million Ukrainian civilians (of all ethnic groups) perished due to crimes against humanity, war-related disease, and famine amounting to more than 12% of Ukraine's population at the time.
+It is estimated that 900,000 to 1.6 million Jews and 3 to 4 million non-Jewish Ukrainians were killed during the occupation; other sources estimate that 5.2 million Ukrainian civilians (of all ethnic groups) perished due to crimes against humanity, war-related disease, and famine, amounting to more than 12% of Ukraine's population at the time.

+In the course of 1943 and 1944, the Red Army recaptured most of Ukraine in their advance westwards.
+Koch was appointed Reichskommissar of Reichskommissariat Ostland in August 1944, and it was formally dissolved on 10 November 1944.

 History

-Nazi Germany launched Operation Barbarossa against the Soviet Union on 22 June 1941 in breach of the mutual Treaty of Non-Aggression.
-The German invasion resulted in the collapse of the western elements of the Soviet Red Army in the former territories of Poland annexed by the Soviet Union.
+On 22 June 1941, Nazi Germany launched Operation Barbarossa against the Soviet Union in breach of the mutual Treaty of Non-Aggression.
+In anticipation of the invasion, Adolf Hitler had tasked Alfred Rosenberg with preparing the Reich Ministry for the Occupied Eastern Territories (Ostministerium) to oversee administration of the Soviet territories conquered by the Wehrmacht.

+On 17 July 1941, Hitler issued a Führer decree defining the administration of the newly-occupied Eastern territories.

-On 20 August, Hitler established the Reichskommissariat Ukraine and appointed Erich Koch as Reichskommissar.
+On 20 August, Hitler established the Reichskommissariat Ukraine and appointed Erich Koch, the Gauleiter of East Prussia, as its Reichskommissar.
 On the same day, Hitler announced that the region would be under civil administration from noon on 1 September and delineated the boundaries of the region.